 Scholarship recipients are determined during the admission review process based upon information in application materials.
 No separate application is required.
 Recipients are notified of an award in the letter of acceptance.

 - ABA/FJE Legal Opportunity Scholarship Fund: The American Bar Association Fund for Justice and Education, together with the law school, sponsor a scholarship program to encourage racial and ethnic minority students to attend.
 This scholarship is designed to help increase the number of minority students in law school and to provide financial assistance to those students.
 The ABA/FJE Legal Opportunity Scholarship Fund provides a $15,000 scholarship to entering students, disbursed in three annual increments of $5,000.
-Pacific McGeorge provides matching funds of $5,000 for each of three years a recipient attends the law school.
+McGeorge provides matching funds of $5,000 for each of three years a recipient attends the law school.
 The total amount of financial assistance over three years is $30,000.
-All candidates must first be admitted to Pacific McGeorge and be awarded the Legal Opportunity Scholarship before they qualify for matching funds from the law school.
-Pacific McGeorge is committed to improving diversity in the legal profession and is proud to be a sponsor of the ABA/FJE.
+All candidates must first be admitted to McGeorge and be awarded the Legal Opportunity Scholarship before they qualify for matching funds from the law school.
+McGeorge is committed to improving diversity in the legal profession and is proud to be a sponsor of the ABA/FJE.
 Go to the ABA/FJE website to find out more information or to obtain an application.

 - Other Applicant Scholarships based on receipt of funding from donors